cellino-biotech/theia/README.md

 | Ground for direct-coupled GPIO    | -       | 6     | White    |

+## Adafruit MatrixPortal
+The [MatrixPortal M4](https://learn.adafruit.com/adafruit-matrixportal-m4/overview) is a microcontroller board with WiFi connectivity that is designed to operate [LED matrix panels](https://learn.adafruit.com/rgb-led-matrices-matrix-panels-with-circuitpython/overview) using a CircuitPython library called [displayio](https://learn.adafruit.com/circuitpython-display-support-using-displayio/introduction).

 ## Micro-Manager
 To use Micro-Manager, install the latest 2.0 release from the [nightly builds](https://download.micro-manager.org/nightly/2.0/Windows/).
 Follow the [configuration guide](https://micro-manager.org/Micro-Manager_Configuration_Guide) to create a config file for the specific hardware.
 Users are directed to the [ASIStage page](https://micro-manager.org/ASIStage) of the Micro-Manager documentation for further information.